 Prior to joining Cadwalader, John was a partner with Morgan & Finnegan.
 Before graduating from law school, he worked as an electrical engineer for Grumman Aerospace Corporation.
-John is currently a Board Member of the New York Intellectual Property Law Association (NYIPLA) and is a member of the New York State Bar Association and the Conner Inn of Court.
+John is currently Chair of the Membership Committee and has served as a Board Member of the New York Intellectual Property Law Association (NYIPLA) and is a member of the New York State Bar Association and the Conner Inn of Court.

 •Ganas v.
-IBM : Defending IBM against allegations of infringement in multi-defendant patent infringement suit in Eastern District of Texas (E.D.
-Tex.; 2:10-cb-320).
+IBM : Defended IBM against allegations of infringement in multi-defendant patent infringement suit in Eastern District of Texas dealing with encoding and firewall technology.

 •In The Matter of Certain Computer Products, Computer Components And Products Containing Same : Represented complainant IBM before the International Trade Commission in an infringement proceeding involving several of IBM's patents related to cooling, power conservation and router technology against respondents ASUSTek Computer, Inc. and ASUS Computer International as well as in a parallel federal district court litigation.
 While on appeal to the Federal Circuit, the case settled on favorable terms.